pulibrary/pulibrary.github.io/_posts/2018-06-05-valkyrie-reimagining-samvera.md

 it's important for there to be a place in the Samvera community for building your own application from components, instead of using an existing solution bundle.
 I don't think a one-size-fits-all approach will work well for the Samvera community.
-And building reusable components will help us take the best advantage of the broader rails ecosystem, and build components that are usable beyond our small community.
+And building reusable components will help us take the best advantage of the broader Rails ecosystem, and build components that are usable beyond our small community.